Mater Lotteries Prize Home Draw Frequency: How Often & When to Buy Tickets

 When do Mater Lotteries announce new draws?

-Mater announces new draws individually as regulatory approval is confirmed, typically 4–8 weeks before ticket sales open.
-There is no fixed calendar—announcements are made when the next prize home is secured and licensed.
-Subscribe to the prize home guides page or check this directory weekly to catch announcements.
+Mater announces new draws as it gets approval.
+This usually happens 4–8 weeks before tickets go on sale.
+There is no fixed calendar.
+Announcements come when the prize home is ready.
+Subscribe to the prize home guides page or check weekly for updates.

 How long are Mater ticket sales typically open?